Interviewing remote engineers is a craft. Learn what makes for an effective process for interviewing engineers remotely.

 Instead of guessing what kind of a candidate you're dealing with and making a decision based on intuition, references are a great way to learn more about the developer.
 Find the references the candidate has listed on their application and get in touch to ask if they would recommend the candidate for future employment.

 Contacting a previous employer can give you vital information about the candidate.
 They can uncover the candidate's strengths and limitations or offer you advice on how you can motivate and support that person once they're hired.

-Screen for ability to learn
+Screen for the Ability to Learn

 You should be hunting for developers who are willing to take on a challenge and grow their skills.
-In a field that is always changing, having developers who can adapt to new technologies easily and aren't scared to handle any situation, are of high importance.
+In a field that is always changing, having developers who can adapt to new technologies easily and aren't scared to handle any situation are of high importance.

-Interview processes are a craft.
+Engineer interviews are a craft.
 And in a highly competitive market, the companies with the most effective interviewing process will be those that will recruit the best engineers.

-Your end-goal should always be to build a great remote engineering team that will be well-rounded, with lots of different skills and points of view.
+Your end goal should always be to build a great remote engineering team that will be well-rounded, with lots of different skills and points of view.